pixelHat/url-shortening-api-landing-page/README-template.md

 - half background instead of transform or absolute
 - flow utilitie: flow seems to be a good utility, but its easy to overuse it.
 - css properties
+  - it's a good way to work with variables.
+  - it's good to create container components.
+  - it's not good if you have a design that does not have a spacing pallet.

 ### Continued development